Mahyar-Abdi/mahyar-abdi.github.io/_pages/about.md

 # About Me

 I am **Mahyar Abdi**, a Biology undergraduate student at Shahid Beheshti University, Tehran, Iran.
-My research interests include **bioinformatics, neuroscience, molecular biology, genetics, and genomics**.
+My research interests include **bioinformatics, neuroscience, molecular biology, Structural biology, and genomics**.
 Passionate about exploring the intersection of biology and computational methods.